 Contains many convenient features, including scanning, copying, coloring, and dual-sided printing.
 Wireless operation allows for connection with your smartphone or laptop.
 Compatible with Alexa, allowing for voice-activated controls.
 LCD screen adds further user convenience.

 Not the best pick for those hoping to scan documents or photographs.

 Offers mobile and wireless printing, as well as mobile fax, so you can print from your smartphone.
 Connects to devices wirelessly through USB, Bluetooth, or WiFi.
 Features dual-band WiFi with a self-reset capability.
 Includes a scanner.

 Setup can be tedious.
 Some customers complain that it operates too slowly.

-Fast printing speeds of up to 22 pages per minute in black, and 18 per minute in color.
+Fast printing speeds of up to 22 pages per minute in black and 18 per minute in color.
 High-quality and borderless printing.
 Running cost is competitive and makes it a great choice for large households or offices.
-Double-sided printing and scanning, mobile and wireless printing.
+Offers double-sided printing and scanning, as well as mobile and wireless printing.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Printers have become essential tools not just in business, but in home-use situations as well.
 If you have a computer, laptop, tablet, camera, or smartphone, chances are that you need a printer.
 How you intend on using that printer, however, will ultimately determine which is the best one for you.

 Because the cost is comparable, and cartridges last for months instead of weeks, laser printers tend to be the wiser option.
 If you need your printer to perform other duties such as double-sided printing, scanning, copying, color printing, borderless printing, or faxing, make sure that the model you are considering is capable of accomplishing these tasks.
 A decent capacity tray will come in handy, even if you don't print in high volumes.